IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 </p>
 <p style="text-align: right; margin-top: -2em;">    <em>Psalm 139:4 (NKJV)</em></p>
 <p style="font-family: 'Gabriola', serif;">
     Your eyes saw my substance, being yet unformed.
     And in Your book they all were written,
     The days fashioned for me,
     When as yet there were none of them.
 </p>
 <p style="text-align: right; margin-top: -2em; margin-bottom: -1em;">    <em>Psalm 139:16 (NKJV)</em></p>

-* God foreknows the words we will chose to say
+* God foreknows the words we will choose to say
 * God writes our biography before we’re born
 * ?!
-Foreknowlegde does not limit our choices
+Foreknowledge reflects, not dictates, our choices
 * ?!
 Foreknowledge does not remove free will
-  * e.g. Joviette knows I will freely choose chocolate
+  * e.g., Joviette knows I will freely choose chocolate

 ---